byuids-resumes/nordgren_resume/docs/index.md

 __OptimalShip__, _Rexburg, ID_

 - • Design reports and dashboards in PowerBI for the CEO and the Director Of Strategic Sales at DHL
-- • Build tools in Excel and VBA to increase both managerial and sales team productivity
+- • Build tools in Excel VBA and Python to increase both managerial and sales team productivity
 - • Analyze key performance indicators to make personalized, informed employee training improvements
 - • Assist in analysis of client shipping trends to predict where new clients are likely found
 - • Automate wrangling of business lead data for upload, tracking, and distribution within HubSpot CRM pipelines